status-im/specs/docs/stable/2-account.md

 Once you have the information of a contact, the following can be used to verify that the key material is as it should be.

 #### Identicon
 A low-poly identicon is deterministically generated from the whisper chat public key.
-This can then be compared out of band to ensure the reciever's public key is the one you have locally.
+This can then be compared out of band to ensure the receiver's public key is the one you have locally.

 #### 3 word pseudonym / whisper key fingerprint
 Status generates a deterministic 3-word random pseudonym from the whisper chat public key.
 This pseudonym acts as a human readable fingerprint to the whisper chat public key.
 This name also shows when viewing a contact's public profile and in the chat UI.